sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Metadata

-The `metadata` input to SFrame operations an opaque byte string specified by the application.
+The `metadata` input to SFrame operations is an opaque byte string specified by the application.
 As such, the application needs to define what information should go in the `metadata` input and ensure that it is provided to the encryption and decryption functions at the appropriate points.
 A receiver MUST NOT use SFrame-authenticated